smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 To implement Zepto VM-Medium, in addition to PC, reply-offset-stack, and expression stack as required by Zepto VM-Small, the following changes need to be made:

 * PC for each pseudo-threads needs to be maintained; maximum number of pseudo-threads is a ZEPTOVM_MAX_PSEUDOTHREADS parameter of Zepto VM-Medium (which is stored in SmartAnthill DB on SmartAnthill Client and reported via "Device Capabilities" request).
 * expression stack needs to be replaced with an array of expression stacks (to accommodate PARALLEL instruction); in practice, it is normally implemented by extending expression stack (say, doubling it) and keeping track of sub-expression stacks via array of offsets (with size of ZEPTOVM_MAX_PSEUDOTHREADS) within the expression stack.
-See
-  :ref:`sarefimplmcusoftarch` document for details.
+See :ref:`sazeptoos` document for details.
 * to support replies being pushed to "reply buffer" in parallel, an additional array of 2-byte offsets of current replies needs to be maintained, with a size of ZEPTOVM_MAX_PSEUDOTHREADS.

 Memory overhead